-Alumni Friends of The University of Queensland Inc. (AFUQ) helps shape the future—as outlined in our vision, mission, and strategic plan (summarised here).
-AFUQ members share in the belief that successful, stable and diverse communities need world-class tertiary education, where world-class Universities depend on the support, encouragement and engagement of alumni and of the wider community.
+Alumni Friends of The University of Queensland Inc. helps shape the future—as outlined below in our vision, mission, and strategic plan.
+Alumni Friends members share in the belief that successful, stable and diverse communities need world-class tertiary education, where world-class universities depend on the support, encouragement and engagement of alumni and the wider community.

 Our vision: An equitable, stable, diverse and educated Australia, benefiting from world-class tertiary education.

 Our mission: To connect engaged alumni and friends to support the endeavours of the ‘future alumni,’ educators and researchers of The University of Queensland (UQ).

-Core values: Integrity and wisdom; ethical, diligent and accountable; supportive and philanthropic; encourage respect and diversity.
-AFUQ members are often described as honest, dedicated volunteers who are social, charitable, fun, ethical, cost-effective, precise, consistent, disciplined, responsible, focused, tenacious and determined.
+Core values: integrity and wisdom; being ethical, diligent and accountable; being supportive and philanthropic; encouraging respect and diversity.
+Alumni Friends members are often described as honest, dedicated volunteers who are social, charitable, fun, ethical, cost-effective, precise, consistent, disciplined, responsible, focused, tenacious and determined.

-- Connecting: Creating routes for alumni and friends to engage with UQ—through regular contact/communication (including social events, newsletters, and website), life-long learning activities (for example, through Three Score and Friends of Antiquity lectures), and sharing memories (with a special project —50 Stories–in 2017-18).
+- Connecting: Creating routes for alumni and friends to engage with UQ—through regular contact (including social events, newsletters, and website), life-long learning activities (for example, through Three Score and Friends of Antiquity lectures), and sharing memories (with a special project —50 Stories–in 2017-18).

-- Recognising and Celebrating UQ’s students, researchers and educators: Maintaining/developing a suite of prizes, scholarships & bursaries for UQ students, staff, & alumni.
+- Recognising and Celebrating UQ’s students, researchers and educators: Maintaining and developing a suite of prizes, scholarships and bursaries for UQ students, staff, and alumni.

 - Investing and Giving Back: Donating time and money to support the endeavours and explorations of UQ’s students, educators, and researchers.

 - Supporting: Focused on ensuring that world-class tertiary education is inclusive—supporting the best students in their aspiration to study at UQ.

-- Advocacy: Promoting the benefits of world-class education and the value of supporting/enriching the cultural and social resources of UQ—demonstrating the benefits of a world-class education through philanthropy (donating time, money, and/or making gifts) and connection with fellow UQ alumni, students, researchers and educators.
+- Advocacy: Promoting the benefits of world-class education and the value of supporting and enriching the cultural and social resources of UQ—demonstrating the benefits of a world-class education through philanthropy (donating time, money, and/or making gifts) and connection with fellow UQ alumni, students, researchers and educators.